Categorification of a frieze pattern determinant: Introduction

-In \cite{coxeter,conwaycoxeter1,conwaycoxeter2} Conway and Coxeter studied {\em frieze patterns} of integers in the plane.
+Our motivation comes from a result of Broline, Crowe and Isaacs~\cite{bci} concerning \emph{frieze patterns} of integers.
+Theorem~\ref{t:introdetresult} can be regarded as a generalisation of this result, which we now describe.

+Frieze patterns of integers in the plane were considered in~\cite{coxeter,conwaycoxeter1,conwaycoxeter2} by Conway and Coxeter.
 Such a frieze pattern consists of a finite number of infinite rows of integers, with each row interlacing its neighbouring rows, and satisfies the {\em unimodular rule}, which states that for every four adjacent numbers forming a square:

 the relation $ad-bc=1$ is satisfied.
 The entries in the first and last row are zero; the entries in the second and penultimate rows are $1$, and all other entries should be positive.

-It is said to be of {\em order} $n$ if there are $n+1$ rows (we take $n\geq 3$).
-Under these assumptions it is shown in~\cite{coxeter} that the pattern is necessarily periodic.
-More precisely, it is invariant under a glide, the product of a translation of $n/2$ steps horizontally (where a single step takes a number to its horizontal neighbour) and a reflection in the horizontal.
-Observe that a fundamental domain for this transformation can be obtained by taking an entry in the second row together with all the entries in the triangle bounded by the two diagonals leading downwards from the entry and the bottom row.
+Fix an integer $n\geq 3$.
+A frieze pattern is said to be of {\em order} $n$ if it has $n+1$ rows.
+We fix a regular $n$-sided polygon $\PP_n$, with vertices $1,2,\ldots ,n$ numbered in cyclic order, arranged clockwise around the boundary (we work with the vertices modulo $n$, with representatives in $\{1,2,\ldots ,n\}$).
+In~\cite{conwaycoxeter1,conwaycoxeter2} it is shown that a frieze pattern can be obtained from a triangulation $\pi$ of $\PP_n$ in the following way.
+For each pair of integers $i,j\in \{1,2,\ldots ,n\}$, define an integer $m_{ij}$ as follows.
+Set $m_{ii}=0$ and $m_{i,i+1}=1$ for all $i$.
+Then let $m_{i-1,i+1}$ be the number of triangles in $\pi$ incident with vertex $i$.
+Define $m_{ij}$ for all $i<j$ inductively using the formula

+Then set $m_{ji}=m_{ij}$ for all $i<j$.
+The numbers $m_{ij}$ are all positive integers and, when arranged as in Figure~\ref{f:friezepattern}, form a frieze pattern.
+Furthermore, every frieze pattern of order $n$ arises from a triangulation of $\PP_n$ in this way.

+Note that the entries lying in a triangle below $m_{1,n}$ form a fundamental domain for a glide reflection preserving the pattern.
+This fundamental domain is indicated by a dashed line triangle (together with its shift to the right).

-An example of a frieze pattern of order $7$ is given in Figure~\ref{f:friezeexample}.
-A fundamental domain as above is shown, together with its images under the glide and its inverse.
+For example, the frieze pattern corresponding to the triangulation in Figure~\ref{f:exampletriangulation} is shown in Figure~\ref{f:friezeexample}.
+The middle triangle indicates the fundamental domain mentioned above; its images under the glide reflection and its inverse are also displayed.